BorysLevytskyi/DeclarativeUnitTesting/Article.md

 `Given.Sprint(s => s.StartedAt(date).StartedByUserId(userId))`.

+because you may choose (knowingly or unknowingly) not to set `StartedByUserId` property and now you have object in the inconsistent state.

 It is important that builder uses **domain language** instead of just provide the chainable methods that would simple correspond to each property of the entity.
 You can add another overload for this chainable method to always set start date to be `DateTime.Now` for test cases where actual date doesn't matter but it is important that it is always set if this sprint is considered to be started - `Given.Sprint(s => s.Started(user)`

 Builders define your vocabulary of expressing your entities state.
 It is also important that builder does internal validation of each state modification of an entity to make sure it is always in the consistent state.
-This means that part of the business logic has to be implemented in builders.
+Of course to make that happen a part of the business logic has to be implemented in builders.
 This still pays off very well as project grows.

+Builder's domain-specific vocabulary also server important role of communicating of business rules especially when the code being test is doing bad job of it by being messy and suffering primitive obsession.

+#### Legacy Projects
+*Before refactoring production code towards clarity* it is safer and easier first to refactor unit tests to use declarative style to express business rules after that you will have advantage of:
+1. Better understanding of what and why production code does
+2. Having reliable and maintainable tests suite for it

+so you can start refactoring of actual production code and you'll know that your tet are actually helping you.
+I've seen like test cases that were 30-50 lines method became 10 liners (including "space" lines).
+Much easier to understand and change.

 Example of UserStoryBuilder
 ```C#